Machine Collaboration: Introduction

-Ensemble learning has emerged and been extensively studied by many in the past few decades (e.g., \citet{dasarathy1979composite}, \citet{Schapire_1990}, \citet{ho1995random}, and \citet{breiman1996bagging}), with its popularity recently skyrocketing (e.g., \citet{NIPS2017_49ad23d1}, \citet{yu2018semi}, and \citet{NEURIPS2019_3f7bcd0b}). \citet{mendes2012ensemble}, \citet{sagi2018ensemble}, and \citet{dong2020survey} provide recent comprehensive surveys.
-In general, the idea of ensemble learning is to combine the predictions obtained from different learning methods (hereafter, base machines), or predictions based on different subsamples to improve prediction performance.
+Ensemble learning has emerged and been extensively studied by many in the past few decades (e.g., \citet{dasarathy1979composite}, \citet{Schapire_1990}, \citet{ho1995random}, and \citet{breiman1996bagging}), with its popularity recently skyrocketing (e.g., \citet{NIPS2017_49ad23d1}, \citet{yu2018semi}, \citet{NEURIPS2019_3f7bcd0b}, and \citet{tian2021rasea}). \citet{mendes2012ensemble}, \citet{sagi2018ensemble}, and \citet{dong2020survey} are some recent comprehensive surveys.
+The general idea of ensemble learning is to combine the predictions obtained from different learning methods (hereafter, base machines), or predictions based on different subsamples or different feature spaces, in order to improve prediction performance.
 Bagging, stacking, and boosting are three prominent examples.
-In bagging \citep{breiman1996bagging}/stacking, base machines first run in parallel and independently, and then the final prediction is constructed as a simple/weighted average of the predictions from these base machines.
+In bagging \citep{breiman1996bagging} and stacking, base machines are first run in parallel and independently, and then the final prediction is constructed as a simple/weighted average of the predictions from these base machines.
 In boosting \citep{Schapire1998boosting}, the base machines work jointly in a top-down manner.
-In the aforementioned algorithms, the output from each base machine is fixed after being calculated.
-Like human collaboration, an idea that may yield potential improvement is to let the base machines communicate with each other and update their outputs after observing the predictions of the other base machines.
-Based on this idea, we propose the \emph{Machine Collaboration} or MaC learning framework.
+In all three algorithms, the output from each base machine is fixed after being calculated.
+Like human collaboration, an idea that may yield potential improvement is to let different kinds of base machines communicate with each other and update their outputs after observing the predictions of the other base machines.
+Based on this idea, we propose the \emph{Machine Collaboration} (MaC) ensemble learning framework with heterogeneous base machines, where the word heterogeneous stands for that the base machines are of different types (e.g. DT, DNN, Ridge Regression).